courtneygrover/FileSystemWatcher-GUI/README.md

 # FileSystemWatcher-GUI
 FileSystemWatcher with Graphical User Interface.
-Listens to the file system change notifications and raises events when a directory, or file in a directory, changes.
+Allows you to specify a specific location on your hard drive to view any changes to files that have been made.
+When a change is made, you have the option to write the change to a file, or retrieve records of changes to view on screen.
+You can also clear the database of any records of changes.

 ## Getting Started
 Can be run through Visual Studio, using FSWGUI.exe, or from the command line.
 FSWGUI.exe can be found in bin > Debug folder.
-To run from the command line, cd into the Debug folder, and type in FSWGUI.exe.
+To run from the command line, cd into the Debug folder, and click on FSWGUI.exe.